Zatanna

 Zatanna Zatara (/zəˈtænə zəˈtɑrə/), known mononymously as Zatanna, is a superhero appearing in American comic books published by DC Comics.
 The character was created by Gardner Fox and Murphy Anderson, and first appeared in Hawkman #4 (November 1964).
 Throughout the character's history, Zatanna is depicted as one of DC Comics' most well-regarded supernatural superheroes.

 The character is depicted as a renowned sorceress belonging to the fictional Homo magi race, a subset of humans endowed with innate potential to manipulate magic.
 She is also the daughter of Giovanni Zatara and Sindella, the former a renowned stage magician and sorcerer whom she models herself after and the latter whose lineage connects her to the royal line of Atlantis.
+In the future, Zatanna has a son in another universe named Jacob Zatara.
 Zatanna balances her life as an international celebrity stage magician and superhero who often fights against the forces of evil and serves as both a mystic consultant and a notable member of several teams such as the Justice League, Justice League Dark, and the Sentinels of Magic.
 Within the DC Universe, she is often regarded as one of the most powerful magic users.

 Zatanna has appeared in several different media adaptations, including appearing in several television series in the DC Animated Universe, notably voiced by Julie Brown and Jennifer Hale.
 She has also appeared as a recurring character in the final three seasons of Smallville, portrayed by Serinda Swan.
-A younger version of the character appears in Young Justice and Justice League Action, voiced by Lacey Chabert, and DC Super Hero Girls, voiced by Kari Wahlgren.
+Younger versions of the character appears in Young Justice and Justice League Action, voiced by Lacey Chabert, and DC Super Hero Girls, voiced by Kari Wahlgren.

 Publication history

 Created by writer Gardner Fox and artist Murphy Anderson, Zatanna first appeared in Hawkman #4 (November 1964).
 When she is introduced, she is on a quest to find her father Zatara who made his first appearance in Action Comics #1 but had not been published regularly for several years.
 The storyline crossed multiple comics published by DC at the time, culminating in issues of Justice League of America, also written by Fox.

+In 2026, a new Zatanna ongoing series was announced written and drawn by Jamal Campbell.
+The series explores her role as "Prime Magus", a role that makes her an overseer and guide in the supernatural world.